A Holiday Celebration for Every Child – Holiday Celebrations & Gifts for Foster Children in NJ

 Learn about FAFS’ other foster children programs.

-NJ Foster Parents: To attend A Holiday Celebration for Every Child with your family, please contact your Support Network Chair or watch for your invitation in the mail this winter.
+NJ Foster Parents: To attend A Holiday Celebration for Every Child with your family, please contact your Connecting Families Volunteer Chair or watch for your invitation in the mail this winter.

 Gifts for A Holiday Celebration for Every Child are made possible by the generosity of our donors.